Copyright or Trademark - What's the Difference?

 - Works that are not fixed in some tangible form.
 For example, a speech that isn't recorded or written out cannot be copyrighted.

-- Titles, names, short phrases, and slogans
+- Titles, names, short phrases, and slogans, including book titles

 - Familiar symbols or designs, typographic variations or coloring